biswajitbimoli/kalki/README.md

 Here you can see in first two code, it is pure css and bellow that we have python code(with little bit of modification) between @kalki tags

 #### @kalki
-@kalki tag is very important for out compiler to understand that it is a .pycss enhanced css code and has to be compiled in order to make it browser readable. without this tag at the start and at the end, the code is supposed to be plain string by the compiler.
+@kalki tag is very important for out compiler to understand that it is a .kalki enhanced css code and has to be compiled in order to make it browser readable. without this tag at the start and at the end, the code is supposed to be plain string by the compiler.

 ```python/css
 @kalki